threefoldtech/digitalmeX/docs/publishing_platform/wiki_publish.md

 Open publish enables user to publish new contents easily.
 To start publish your wiki content you will need the following:

-1 - Create new repository for your contents on any SCM platforms (i.e. github)
+1 - Create new repository for your contents on any SCM platforms (i.e. github) [more info about wikis](./wiki/README.md)

 2 - The repo must have `docs` directory which will contains all the md files you need to publish